commercelayer/commercelayer-cli-plugin-webhooks/README.md

       accept input file in CSV format

   -i, --inputs=inputs
-      (required) the path of the file containing teh resource data to import in CSV format
+      (required) the path of the file containing the data to import

   -o, --organization=organization
       (required) the slug of your organization